Prajwal-Edhate/liquid_time_constant_networks_testing/README.md

 # Implementing LTCs in PyTorch to test on COMMAAI dataset of driving vehicles

-Transfering logic from TensorFlow to Pytorch for ltcmodel.
+Translating implementation of LTC RNN cell from Tensorflow to PyTorch.
+Implementing the Pytorch LTC Cell for steering angle prediction using COMMAAI dataset's camera input.

 # Liquid time-constant Networks (LTCs)